TRULY SCRUMPTIOUS NURSERY ABSENT CHILD POLICY

 New members of staff will not be allowed unsupervised access or be able to provide intimate care (nappy changing or supervising toileting) to any child until their DBS is completed and its clear.

 New employees will undergo an induction period, during which time they will read the employee handbook, nursery policies and procedures and will be trained by a “mentor” who will introduce them to the way in which the nursery operates.
+Online training such as safeguarding, Prevent duty and basic food and hygiene will be completed within the employee’s induction period usually the first few days of employment.

 Documents given to staff during their induction